 This section examines the concepts of risk assessment and due diligence, and gives guidance as to how an organisation may undertake these measures in a reasonable and proportionate manner (Measure 11 of the Anti-Corruption Programme for Organisations).

 General guidance is given in this section, and there are four linked sections giving specific additional guidance on different categories of risk assessment.
-The organisation needs to adapt these general principles and guidance so that it implements a risk assessment and due diligence procedure which is suitable for its business and adequately deals with the corruption risk faced by the organisation.
+The organisation needs to adapt these general principles and guidance so that it implements a risk assessment and due diligence procedure which is suitable for its business and adequately deals with the corruption risks faced by the organisation.

-As explained in What is corruption, GIACC uses the term "corruption" in the wider sense to include bribery, extortion, fraud, cartels, abuse of power, embezzlement, and money laundering.
+As explained in What is Corruption, GIACC uses the term “corruption” in the wider sense to include bribery, extortion, fraud, cartels, abuse of power, embezzlement, and money laundering.
 Consequently, the guidance in this section applies to all such criminal activity.

 In this section, “business associate” means any party with which the organisation contracts or plans to contract, including but not limited to clients, customers, joint venture partners, consortium partners, contractors, consultants, sub-contractors, suppliers, vendors, advisors, agents, distributors, representatives and intermediaries (but excluding the organisation’s personnel).

 A risk assessment is a review conducted by an organisation which assesses the risks which the organisation may face in its activities, and whether the organisation’s policies and procedures are adequate to reduce those risk to an acceptable level.
 The risk assessment may look at a wide variety of risks, such as financial, commercial, political, technical, safety, quality, environmental, and corruption.

 An assessment of the corruption risk may be carried out by an organisation as part of its overall risk assessment, or as a separate assessment looking specifically at corruption risk.
 The following guidance is looking only at corruption risk.